FUSE Supporters

 Rethink Ireland

 In February 2019, Rethink Ireland announced the awardees of their Children and Youth Funds at a special awards ceremony.
-FUSE Primary, is one of three DCU projects included amongst the 14 awardees of the €9.5 million fund, which is made up of 50% private philanthropic funding, self-raised by 14 Awardees.
+The FUSE Primary Programme is one of three DCU projects included amongst the 14 awardees of the €9.5 million fund, which is made up of 50% private philanthropic funding, self-raised by 14 Awardees.
 The other half of the fund is supported by the Government of Ireland, through the Dormant Accounts Fund.

 The 2019 Children and Youth Funds, which include the Children and Youth Education Fund and the Children and Youth Mental Health Fund, were designed to support projects addressing the most prevalent issues facing young people and children in Ireland today.